Representation of Lewiatan in Brussels

 EU-OSHA

-The European Agency for Safety and Health at Work is a tripartite agency of the EU dedicated to ensure safer, healthier and more productive jobs in Europe – for the benefit of businesses, workers
+The European Agency for Safety and Health at Work is a tripartite agency of the EU dedicated to ensure safer, healthier and more productive jobs in Europe – for the benefit of businesses, workers and EU Member States.

 This Agency promotes a risk prevention culture at work to improve working conditions in Europe.
 Its tasks include collecting, analysing and disseminating information among entities involved in ensuring safety and health protection at the workplace.
 The EU-OSHA was established in 1994 and is domiciled in Bilbao, Spain.